 Changing your mode of attendance means changing from a full to part time load or vice versa.
 You should first check Find a course or the course rules in your handbook to see if your degree offers part-time study.
 It is important for you to make any necessary changes to your study as early as possible.
 If you’re receiving government payments you also need to tell the Australian Government about any changes to your study.

 If you’re an international student on a student visa, you’ll only be able to reduce down from a full time study load in certain circumstances.
 You’ll need to find out if you’re eligible and apply to reduce your load.

 If you’re an international student, you can also speak with a compliance officer at firstname.lastname@example.org.

 If you’re thinking of reducing down to part time you should be aware of the following:

 Exceeding 32 credit points is not recommended.
 Depending on the structure and rules of your course it may be possible with approval from the Associate Dean.
 Find out more about eligibility to overload and submitting an enrolment exception request.

 If you’re undertaking the Bachelor of Laws, you need to be enrolled full time.
 In special circumstances the Associate Dean (Professional Law Programs) may approve a temporary reduced load for one semester.

-If you’re enrolled in the Juris Doctor full time and there is a temporary change to your circumstances, you can apply to reduce your study load for one semester.
+If there is a temporary change to your circumstances, you can apply to reduce your study load for one semester.
 If there is a permanent change, you can apply for a route change from full-time to part-time study.